CoSy: Evaluating Textual Explanations of Neurons: Sanity Checks

 A robust evaluation metric should reliably discern between random explanations resulting in low scores and non-random explanations resulting in high scores.
 To assess our evaluation framework regarding this requirement, we evaluated the results of the \method\ evaluation by comparing the scores of ground truth explanations with those of randomly selected explanations.

-Following the experimental setup in Section~\ref{sec:synthetic-natural}, we selected a set of 10 output neurons and compared the \method\ scores of the ground truth explanations, given by the neuron label, with those of randomly selected explanations.
+Following the experimental setup in Section~\ref{sec:synthetic-natural}, we selected a set of 50 output neurons and compared the \method\ scores of the ground truth explanations, given by the neuron label, with those of randomly selected explanations.
 The results, presented in Table~\ref{tab:comparison-output-layer-random}, consistently demonstrate high scores for true explanations and low scores for random explanations.
 This experiment provides further evidence supporting the correctness of the proposed evaluation procedure.
-Additional experiments, including an analysis of the robustness of the evaluation measure, can be found in Appendix~\ref{sec:model-stability}.
+An additional experiment that excludes the target class from the control dataset is presented in Appendix~\ref{sec:sanity-check-class-exclusion}, along with an analysis of the robustness of the evaluation measure detailed in Appendix~\ref{sec:model-stability}.